-A recent study connecting military teens and deployment has alarmed military parents.
+A study connecting military teens and deployment has alarmed military parents.
 If you’re concerned that your adolescent is depressed or is even thinking about hurting him or herself, there are several resources you can turn to that provide guidance on how to respond and how to seek professional help.

 The National Association of School Psychologists offers several handouts that explain both the warning signs of suicide as well as actions that parents or educators can take if they think an adolescent is at risk of attempting suicide.